 \

-Suppose that $X$ is a variety over a field of characteristic zero.
-An algorithmic desingularization of $X$ can be achieved in two steps, say A and B. In Step A a suitable sequence of monoidal transformations on smooth centers is defined so as to produce a simplification of the singularities of $X$.
-This is accomplished by using an inductive argument.
-Once this process is finished it is said that $X$ is within the {\em monomial case}.
+Suppose that $X$ is a reduced scheme over a field of characteristic zero.
+An algorithmic desingularization of $X$ can be obtained in two steps, say A and B. In Step A, a suitable sequence of monoidal transformations on smooth centers is defined so as to produce a {\em simplification} of the singularities of $X$, meaning that they can be assumed to be contained in some smooth lower dimensional scheme, where they can be described in terms of an ideal of a divisor with normal crossings support.
+This step is accomplished by using an inductive argument.
+Once this process is finished, it is said that $X$ is within the {\em monomial case}.
 In Step B, the monomial case is treated: a combinatorial argument leads to a resolution of singularities of $X$.

 \